 1. Police Victim Services Programs

 There are 92 police Victim Services programs operating out of BC’s RCMP and municipal police departments.
 In these programs dedicated staff, sometimes supported by highly trained, security cleared volunteers from their community, work directly with police to provide emotional support, information and referrals to victims of all kinds of crime and trauma.
-For a complete list of police victim services programs in British Columbia, please click Directory 2015/2016
+For a complete list of police victim services programs in British Columbia, please click PVSBC Directory

 2. Community-Based Victim Assistance Programs

 The Ending Violence Association of BC (EVA BC) is a registered not-for-profit provincial umbrella organization that represents and supports 240 Stopping the Violence Counselling, STV Outreach, Community Based Victim Assistance Programs, and other related programs throughout BC.
 EVA BC works to coordinate and support the work of victim-serving and other anti-violence programs in BC through the provision of direct support to the front line programs, issue based consultation and analysis, resource development, training, research and education.
 For more information on community victim assistance programs, please visit their website at www.endingviolence.org